pjungwir/benchbase-and-temporal-foreign-keys/slides.md

 Notes:

 - `scalefactor` is for the loading step: in other words the initial data.
+  - When I started, it was hard to separate the loading knobs from the real benchmark knobs.
-  - A benchmark can do whatever it wants with this, but basically it's a multipler.
+  - Each benchmark can do whatever it wants with this, but basically it's a multipler.
       - For Twitter, at `scalefactor` 1 you get 500 users and 20,000 tweets.
       - For TPCC the `scaleFactor` is the number of warehouses.
 - `batchsize` is also just for loading, and it lets the benchmark group `INSERT`s to cut down on overhead.